aviadr1/telxcc/README.md

       -v          be verbose
-      -p PAGE     teletext page number carrying closed captions -t TID      transport stream PID of teletext data sub-stream -o OFFSET   subtitles offset in seconds
+      -p PAGE     teletext page number carrying closed captions -t TID      transport stream PID of teletext data sub-stream if the value of 8192 is specified, the first suitable stream will be used -o OFFSET   subtitles offset in seconds
       -n          do not print UTF-8 BOM characters to the file -1          produce at least one (dummy) frame